aadamss/lucky-numbers-game/INSTRUCTIONS.md

 Milliseconds since epoch is used as a timestamp format.

-To send a ping, use the following message format:
+To send a ping, use the following message format and send it to `localhost:8080/game`:

 ```json
 {